Postdoctoral Fellow (EXPIRED)

 General Ethics Fellowship

-2019-20 will be the fourth year of this fellowship program at the Center, and for the first time, the Stanford Human-Centered Artificial Intelligence (HAI) Initiative will join as a partner center (https://hai.stanford.edu).
+Interdisciplinary Ethics Fellowship 2020-21 will be the fifth year of this fellowship program at the Center, and the Stanford Institute for Human-Centered Artificial Intelligence (HAI) will be a partner center again this year.
 The program is rooted in the commitment of the Center for Ethics in Society to bringing ethical reflection to bear on pressing social problems.
 Addressing many of these social problems involves knowledge of the work of social science, law, engineering, and the life sciences.
 The premise of this program is that the normative scholarship of our fellows will be enhanced by engagement with empirically-oriented scholars.
-To that end, each fellow in the program will be matched with a partner research center at Stanford that is dedicated to interdisciplinary research, including the HAI initiative and other campus centers depending on applicants' interests.
-For 2019-20, we are especially interested in candidates with research interests in artificial intelligence, computer science, or biomedical ethics, but all applicants whose work may intersect with empirically-oriented scholarship will be considered.
+To that end, each fellow in the program will be matched with a partner research center at Stanford that is dedicated to interdisciplinary research, including HAI and other campus centers depending on applicants' interests.
+For 2020-21 we are especially interested in candidates with research interests in artificial intelligence for our partnership with HAI.
+We are also interested in candidates with research interests in biomedical ethics or bioengineering for partnerships with other centers, but all applicants whose work may intersect with empirically-oriented scholarship will be considered.
 Applicants need not name a possible partner center on campus or tailor their materials for this type of fellowship.
 The Interdisciplinary Ethics Fellows and partner centers will be selected based on the natural match between their work.

 Applicants must have normative training and hold a Ph.D. in Philosophy or Political Science.
 Scholars with a Ph.D. in Law will also be considered so long as their work focuses on ethical dimensions of public policy or law.
 Fellows will participate in the regular intellectual life of the partner center and the Center for Ethics in Society (e.g., attend weekly workshops; events; professional training opportunities), interact with undergraduates in the Ethics in Society Program, and contribute to an interdisciplinary ethics community across campus.